 Due to the COVID-19 pandemic, state of emergency and Governor Beshear's Executive Orders regarding social distancing, this meeting of the TARC Board of Directors will be held via video-teleconference pursuant to Senate 150 (as signed by the Governor on March 30, 2020) and Attorney General Opinion 20-05, and in accordance with KRS 61.826, because it was not feasible to offer a primary physical location for the meeting.

-The next meeting of this subcommittee of the TARC Board of Directors will be: Tuesday, May 18 at 1:30 p.m.
+Pursuant to KRS 96.A, the TARC Board of Directors is to meet monthly.
+The next meeting will be: Tuesday, May 25 at 1:30 p.m.